Phuket Property Market Outlook 2026: Forecast & Trends

 Defensive buyer: if your priority is capital preservation, avoid speculative off-plan with weak delivery records.
 Look at completed or near-complete projects, stronger brands, foreign freehold quota, and clean common-area management.
 Pair this guide with due diligence process in Thailand before paying any deposit.

-2026 risk checklist before buying
+What is on the 2026 risk checklist before buying?

 | Risk | Practical check |